17 excellent reasons to volunteer in 2020

 No, we aren’t making this up.
-Studies have found that when you stop thinking about your own problems and focus on someone other than yourself, your stress levels start to decrease, your immune system is strengthened and your overall sense of life satisfaction increases.
-This is because helping someone else interrupts tension-producing patterns and replaces it with a sense of purpose, positive emotions and high confidence levels.
-Don’t believe us?
-Take a look at this infographic from UnitedHealth Group.
+Studies have found that when you stop thinking about your own problems and focus on someone other than yourself, your stress levels start to decrease.

 So just what are the reasons that makes employers love volunteers so much?

-This reason to volunteer gives you an outlet to tackle the world’s problems with your own hands and play an active part in the global community.
+This reason to volunteer gives you an outlet to contribute towards the betterment of the world’s problems and play an active part in the global community.

 Not sure where to start in your volunteering journey?

 Your reason for volunteering should begin where your passions lie.
-Let your love for animals, teaching or healthcare create positive change in the world.
+Let your love for animals, teaching or public health create positive impact in the world.

 Allow your actions to be led from a place of passionate intention.
 That way all the hard work will be worth it, you will be more committed to the cause and as a result, your impact will be that much bigger.